Spanish Grammar I

-There is one mandatory assignment on a selected theme from the course reading.
-This must be completed within the due date.
-The assignment is evaluated as pass/fail.
+There are two mandatory assignments on a selected theme from the course reading.
+They must be written in Spanish and must be completed within the due date.
+The assignments are evaluated as pass/fail.

 According to the University of Bergen's degree- and academic regulations, the students are given one new attempt per assignment if one or more of them were not approved the first time.
 The assignment must be approved before the students can be assessed in the course.

 The mandatory course assignments are valid for one semester after the semester the course was taken.

 Forms of Assessment